 President: Lucy Johnson

-Lucy Johnson is Professor of Anthropology at Vassar College.
+Lucy Johnson is Professor Emerita of Anthropology at Vassar College.
 As an Anthropologist/archaeologist, she focuses in the prehistory of the Aleutian Islands, Alaska and in prehistoric and historic sites in the mid-Hudson Valley, New York with topical interest in the prehistoric interaction of people and their environments.
-Dr. Johnson is Secretary of the Board of Directors, Poughkeepsie Day School; Vice-Chair of the Steering Committee, Environmental Consortium of Hudson Valley Colleges and Universities; and a founding member and President of the Board of IDEA, the Independent Dutchess Energy Alliance.
+Dr. Johnson is Chair of the Steering Committee, Environmental Consortium of Colleges and Universities; a member of the board of Sustainable Hudson Valley; and a member of the Hudson River Estuary Management Committee.

 Vice President: Chuck Nieder

 Chuck Nieder has been a biologist for NYSDEC since 1991 and has focused his career on aquatic resource assessment and protection.
 He currently works in the Bureau of Habitat in Albany working to minimize the adverse impacts on aquatic resources caused by industry’s use of New York State waters for industrial cooling.
 Previously, Mr. Nieder held the research coordinator position at the NYSDEC Hudson River National Estuarine Research Reserve where he worked on aquatic habitat inventory, change and ecological assessment.
 He developed and managed research and monitoring programs for the Reserve and managed several long-term research and monitoring programs on the Hudson River estuary.
 Mr. Nieder has authored and co-authored several journal papers on Hudson River estuarine ecology and holds an M.S. in Ecology from Rutgers University.